Chatbot Marketing: The 24/7 Marketing Strategy in 2022

 While you are shopping at Whole Foods, you can always search for recipes in Facebook Messenger using the Whole Foods Bot.
 The kicker is that you can also use an emoji to get a similar recipe, while the bot lets you filter results by nutritional need.

 Chatbots are an incredibly worthwhile investment if the functionality makes sense for your product and if they are well optimized.
-It’s a big misconception that bots are only used to drive sales.
+It’s a big misconception that bots are only used to drive qualified leads and be an extension of your sales team.
 You will see from the examples above that this is not necessarily the case.
 Chatbots can help you achieve countless goals, no matter what industry you are in.